heimeshoff/VocalFold/TASKS.md

    - Search/filter box at top
    - Row actions (edit, delete)
    - Truncate long replacements with tooltip
-   - Visual indicators for case/whole word settings
    - Empty state with helpful message

 2. **KeywordModal**:
    - Add or edit mode
    - Form validation (no empty keywords)
    - Multi-line textarea for replacement
-   - Checkboxes for options
    - Preview of replacement
    - Escape key to cancel
    - Enter key to save (if valid)